Research Members

 Annette-S-Photo-160x180.jpg

-Annette Schumann is a research coordinator with the Sam Katz Community Health & Aging Research Unit.
-She obtained a PhD in medical science and worked for over seven years in healthcare focusing on gerontological research.
-With her background as a Speech-Language-Pathologist with a German Master's Degree in Special Education, she developed a strong interest to improve communication difficulties in vulnerable populations.
-She has previously worked in auditory rehabilitation, where she provided listening and communication training, and developed and evaluated listening training interventions for older adults.
-She is committed to use her research and clinical experience and skills to help optimize high-quality care and improve quality of life for people living with dementia.
+Annette Schumann is a Research Associate and Research Manager with the Sam Katz Community Health & Aging Research Unit.
+She holds a PhD in Medical Science and brings over fifteen years of work experience in healthcare, with the focus on gerontological research.
+Her background as a Speech-Language-Pathologist with a Master's Degree in Special Education from Germany, has driven her strong interest in addressing communication challenges in vulnerable populations.
+Her earlier work in auditory rehabilitation involved designing and delivering communication training and developing evidence-based training interventions for older adults.
+She is passionate about applying her research and clinical expertise to the CARE Lab to support research that aims to enhance care quality through person-centered communication and improve the quality of life of people living with dementia and their caregivers.

 Denise-B-Photo-160-x-180.jpg